1999 New York Mets season

-The 1999 New York Mets season was the franchise's 38th season and the team's thirty-sixth season at Shea Stadium.
-They went 97–66 and finished 2nd in the NL East but won the NL Wild Card by beating the Cincinnati Reds in a one-game playoff.
-The Mets advanced to the National League Championship Series, where they were defeated by the Atlanta Braves in 6 games.
+The 1999 New York Mets season was the franchise's 38th and the team's 36th season at Shea Stadium.
+The team finished with a 97–66 record, placing second in the National League East.
+They secured the NL Wild Card by defeating the Cincinnati Reds in a one-game playoff.
+The Mets advanced to the NLCS, where they were defeated by the Atlanta Braves in six games.

 The Mets were managed by Bobby Valentine, who entered his fourth year as skipper.
 They played home games at Shea Stadium.